 Exercise 3: Cluster the words

-Instruction: Classify the following words into two categories according to the type of sport: team sports or individual sports.
+Instruction: Classify the words into two groups according to the type of sport to help you remember them better.

 Exercise 4: Translate and use in a sentence